Review these common Emergency Management terms and phrases.

 To create understanding of basic BCM and Emergency Management issues and limitations.
 This will enable staff to recognize hazardous scenarios or disruptions and respond accordingly.
 Examples of creating such awareness include distribution of posters and flyers targeted at campus-wide audience or conducting specific business continuity, emergency management briefings for operational staff and executive management.
 Awareness is less formal than training and is generally targeted at all students, faculty, staff and contractors.

-A documented collection of procedures and information that is developed, compiled, and maintained in readiness for use in an incident to enable campus or a department to continue to deliver its critical products and services at an acceptable predefined level.
+A documented collection of procedures and information that is developed, compiled and maintained in readiness for use in an incident that will enable campus to continue delivering its critical products and services at an acceptable predefined level.

 Business Continuity Planning is the process of developing prior arrangements and procedures that enable an organization to respond to an event in such a manner that critical business functions can continue within planned levels of disruption.
 The end result of the planning process is the BC Plan.

 The process of analyzing business functions and the effect that a business interruption might have upon them.
 The Office of Business Continuity Planning will complete a BIA for each department once all departmental business units have successfully completed their COOP plans.
 The BIA provides information needed to complete a department specific business continuity plan.

 Faculty and staff who are responsible for developing COOP plans are known as continuity coordinators.
 The Office of Emergency Management utilizes a unique template to capture critical information about each business unit.
 Continuity coordinators may also be the people responsible for activating their COOP plan.